Bayfield, Wisconsin: History

 Bayfield was named in 1856 for Henry Bayfield, a British Royal Topographic Engineer who explored the region in 1822–23.
 A post office has been in operation at Bayfield since 1856.

 The first Catholic church was built in Bayfield in 1860, with the Franciscans following in 1878.
 Mass was held in the English and Ojibwe languages.
 In 1879, the Sisters of St. Francis of Mary Immaculate established an Indian residential school in Bayfield at the request of the Franciscan pastor.
 Bayfield Mission Boarding and Day School, also known as Holy Family Mission School, included students from the Fond du Lac Band Chippewa and the Saulteaux Ojibwe.
 In an 1889 report the school's superintendent said that his goals for the school were "civilizing the children and entirely abolishing the use of the Chippewa language."
 The school operated until 1999.

 Geography

 Bayfield is located at (46.8115, -90.8203).

 According to the United States Census Bureau, the city has a total area of 0.87 sqmi, of which 0.86 sqmi is land and 0.01 sqmi is water.

 Bayfield is the main gateway to the Apostle Islands National Lakeshore, a group of 21 islands in Lake Superior.
 Madeline Island is the largest of the Apostle Islands and the only one not in the National Lakeshore.
 A ferry to Madeline Island links Bayfield with La Pointe, Wisconsin, a community on the island.
+Bayfield's position on the lake was instrumental for transportation and commerce when the city was first established; common destinations were the nearby cities of La Pointe and Ashland.